ts4z/irata/README.md

 TBD.

+My production instance is hosted on a cloud server in an ad-hoc fashion, so I don't have advice here.

-`Dockerfile` will build an image that can host the server, perhaps in Google's Cloud Run environment.
-(This helps work around the lack of SSL and logging support, but Cloud Run is not particularly amenable to the long-polls the JS client uses to connect to the server.
-It seems to work at low-scale, but the graphs are hysterically terrible.)
+`Dockerfile` will build an image that can host the server, but the server doesn't support SSL (much less Let's Encrypt).
+I am currently fronting the server with a proxy, but this shouldn't be necessary.

+Deploying in Google's Cloud Run environment works, but Cloud Run will gratuitously restart the server, and it really isn't designed for that.
+Dropped client connections will re-sync after a minute, but sometimes that minute matters.
+This is actually a bit stateful, so you probably want a real server.
+(Also, it's cheaper.)

 Operation